tsamantanis/titanic-data-challenges/README.md

 Notice that using the initial value is required since `passenger` is an object.

 Some of the passengers do not have a listed age.
-My sample code needed to check for this to revent errors.
+My sample code needed to check for this to prevent errors.
 If `passenger.fields.age` is false the reducers callback returns the current value.
-Otherwise it is compared to the new value.
+Otherwise, it is compared to the new value.

 Note!
 JS considers `undefined` and  `null` to be false.
 If the age field doesn't exist `passenger.field.age` should be `undefined`.
 For more in this subject look up:

 - [JS Truthy](https://developer.mozilla.org/en-US/docs/Glossary/Truthy)
 - [JS Falsy](https://developer.mozilla.org/en-US/docs/Glossary/Falsy)

-Also notice that I used the femalePassengers and malePassengers array to get these values.
+Also, notice that I used the femalePassengers and malePassengers array to get these values.

 Challenge: